chili-epfl/chilitags/README.md

-Chilitags, Robust Fiducial Markers for Augmented Reality
+Chilitags: Robust Fiducial Markers for Augmented Reality
 ========================================================

 Chilitags are a C++ cross-platform software library for the detection and